aew2sbee/zenn/articles/typescript-error-handling.md

 const parse = (birthday: string): Date => {
   let data = new Date(birthday);
   if (isVaild(birthday)) {
-    throw new RangeError('Enter a data in the form YYYY/MM/DD');
+    throw new RangeError("Enter a data in the form YYYY/MM/DD");
   }
   return data;
 };